bhismaroi/flights-data-pipeline/readme.md

 Flights Data Pipeline
 Project Overview
 This project implements an automated data pipeline for a simulated flight booking system as part of the Pacmann Job Preparation Program.
 The pipeline extracts data from a PostgreSQL source database (bookings schema), stores it as CSV files in a MinIO object store, loads it into a PostgreSQL staging schema, and transforms it into dimension and fact tables in a data warehouse.
-The entire workflow is orchestrated using Apache Airflow (version 2.10.2) with a DAG named flights_dataHumanline.
+The entire workflow is orchestrated using Apache Airflow (version 2.10.2) with a DAG named flights_data_pipeline.
 Architecture Description
 The pipeline consists of the following components:

 Data Source: PostgreSQL database (bookings schema) containing tables: aircrafts_data, airports_data, bookings, tickets, seats, flights, ticket_flights, and boarding_passes.
 Data Lake: MinIO object store with a bucket named extracted-data for storing CSV files.
 Data Warehouse: PostgreSQL database with staging schema (for raw data) and warehouse schema (for dimension and fact tables).
-Orchestrator: Apache Airflow 2.10.2 in standalone mode, running the flights_dataHumanline DAG.
+Orchestrator: Apache Airflow 2.10.2 in standalone mode, running the flights_data_pipeline DAG.
 Setup Tool: Docker Compose to manage all services.

 ![!\[alt text\](image.png)](images/diagram.png)

 Pipeline Flow
-The flights_dataHumanline DAG is structured into three TaskGroups:
+The flights_data_pipeline DAG is structured into three TaskGroups:

 Extract:
 Goal: Extract data from the bookings schema tables in the source PostgreSQL database.